sifatahammed/Web-App-for-Text-Summarization-and-NER/README.md

 ## Usage

 1. Open the web app in your browser.
-2. Upload a text file (.txt or .pdf) or manually input text.
+2. Upload a text file (.txt, .csv or .pdf) or manually input text.
 3. Select the desired task (Text Summarization or NER) using the buttons.
 4. View the results in the output box.